Wucinni/Selfie-Booth/README.md

 Make Desktop GUI Fulscreen by pressing F12.
 If necessary to change: modify line 56 in selfiebooth_app.py

+## Roadmap
+- Solve bug when application will crash on changing video directory while audio is on
+- Implement WiFi SSID and Password detection and save for current network

 # Gallery

 Desktop GUI: